 The Worship and Welcome Ministry Team is charged with the oversight of all worship services and our music program as well as with helping visitors and members feel included and valued.
 We work closely with the pastor, church musicians, the Board of Deacons, and Caring Connections as well as the worship teams of ushers, greeters, counters and coffee teams to provide a meaningful and engaging worship experience.

 In addition to our regular responsibilities, the Worship and Welcome Ministry organizes the welcome back picnic and Ministries Fair in the fall and sponsors various special worship services and sacred music concerts throughout the year.
 We are always looking for ways to improve our worship and for suggestions as to how we can better greet and welcome people to our community.
 We invite your thoughts, ideas, and participation!
-If you want to reach us, please contact our team leader, Kate Wood, or our staff, Rev. Bonnie, and Richard A.A.
+If you want to reach us, please contact our team leader, Barbara Leek, or our staff, Rev. Bonnie, and Richard A.A.
 Larraga, Minister of Music.
 We are here to help you in any way that we can!

 Discipleship Ministry Team

 The Discipleship Ministry Team works to provide meaningful opportunities for church members to live the calling to serve others as Christ served us.
 Through education and stewardship, the Discipleship Ministry leads the way for congregants of all ages to contribute to the church and world with their time, talents and treasure.
 Our Discipleship Team facilitates the work of the church in the areas of Christian Education, Christian Outreach and Congregational Giving.
 We have many opportunities to help.
-For more information, contact the team leader, Abby Furey.
+For more information, contact the team leader, Karen Putvinski.

 Operational Ministry Team

 The Operational Ministry Team is responsible for all property-related matters and oversees the financial health of the congregation including the church endowment.
 Whether tending to the roof, the heat, or landscaping our beautiful church green, the Operational Ministry ensures that physical needs of our church are met in an environmentally friendly manner and that our financial house is in order.
 Want to know more?
-Contact the team leader, John Keogh.
+Contact the team leader, Bruce Wood.